 Eddie's proven business acumen will complement the expertise of the current Board.
 Along with his wife Ruth, Eddie runs a family haulage business in Haddenham and regularly sponsors matches, supports the players' away travel and several members of his extended family are involved with matchday roles at the Club.

-Cambridge United Community Trust Chairman
+Director of Football/Cambridge United Community Trust Chairman

 Graham joined the board in June 2013 in his capacity as Chair of the Cambridge United Youth and Community Trust.

 Graham initially joined Cambridge United as a player in the early 1980s, moving from Cardiff City in his native Wales.
 He subsequently played for, and managed, Cambridge City and Histon and has been very involved in Cambridgeshire and East Anglian football management for many years.